Dead Europe (novel)

-Plot Summary
+Plot summary

-The novel is structured in chapters alternately focusing on a realist depiction Isaac's travels in contemporary Europe and a fantastical representation of his grandparents' lives in their rural World War II era village in Greece.
+The novel is structured in chapters alternately focusing on a realist depiction of Isaac's travels in contemporary Europe and a fantastical representation of his grandparents' lives in their rural World War II era village in Greece.

 Dead Europe opens with a flashback of protagonist Isaac Raftis' childhood, when his mother first told him about "the Jews" and how every year, at Christmas they "drank the blood of the sacrificed child."

 The novel then transitions to an account of Isaac's grandmother Lucia's childhood, and her abuse at the hands of her father before she is given to Isaac's grandfather Michaelis as a bride.
 The chapter ends with Michaelis agreeing to shelter Elia, the son of a Jewish acquaintance, from the Nazis in return for a box of jewellery.

 Isaac is staying in Athens, where he is holding a mostly unsuccessful and frustrating exhibition of his photographic work.
 While in Athens he assists a young immigrant boy who has been bashed and meets his family who live in squalor in the ghettos of the city.

 In WW2 era rural Greece, Lucia is distraught at her inability to bear a child for Michaelis and has become bitter towards her family and community.
 She visits Elia, who is hiding in a basement under an abandoned church, to bring him food and they have sex.

-Next, Isaac meets up with his cousin Giulia and her boyfriend Andreas, together they make the journey to visit his grandparents' village.
+Next, Isaac meets up with his cousin Giulia and her boyfriend Andreas.
+Together they make the journey to visit his grandparents' village.
 There he takes photographs of the deteriorating village and eventually discovers from a local that his "mother's family is cursed."

-The next chapter follows Michaelis, as he is convinced by Lucia that, due to the village's wartime famine, they can no longer look after Elia and instead must "murder that fiend we have been protecting."
+Michaelis is convinced by Lucia that, due to the village's wartime famine, they can no longer look after Elia and instead must "murder that fiend we have been protecting."
 Michaelis complies with Lucia's wishes and stabs Elia to death in the mountains.

 Issac's travels have taken him to Venice, where he develops the photos he took of his grandparents' village.
-To his surprise, in the background of all the photos he took there is a boy "face haggard and lean" who had not been there when the photos were taken.
-Later he meets a mute Jewish man who takes him on a tour through the ghettos of Venice and urges him to document the antisemitic graffiti they find there.
+To his surprise, in the background of each photo is a "haggard and lean" young man who had not been there when the photos were taken.
+Later, he meets a mute Jewish man who takes him on a tour through the ghettos of Venice, and urges him to document the antisemitic graffiti they find there.

 Back in the Greek village, Lucia and Michaelis now have two children, a son Christaki and a daughter Reveka.
-Since the birth of their son no other boy born in the village "had reached the age of four."
-Maritha, Michaelis' mother knows this is due to a demon feeding on the other children in the village and in an attempt to lift the curse, smothers Christaki before dying herself.
+Since the birth of their son, no other boy born in the village has reached the age of four.
+Maritha, Michaelis' mother, knows this is due to a demon feeding on the other children in the village.
+In an attempt to lift the curse, she smothers Christaki before dying herself.